Please register to be notified of any changes to this page. If a change occurs, you will receive an email to the address that you provide.

 3.1.
 Data Centers and Physical Storage.
 MongoDB Atlas runs on AWS, Azure, and GCP, and you control which Cloud Provider to use for deploying your MongoDB Atlas Clusters.
 Each Cloud Provider is responsible for the security of its data centers, which are compliant with a number of physical security and information security standards detailed at the Cloud Provider’s respective websites:

-At least twice per year, MongoDB performs due diligence of each Cloud Provider, which includes obtaining and reviewing security compliance certifications.
+At least twice per year, each of our Cloud Providers is subject to due diligence performed by MongoDB or third-party auditors, which includes obtaining and reviewing security compliance certifications.

 In addition to selecting which Cloud Provider to use, you also control the region where your MongoDB Atlas Clusters are deployed.
 This gives you the flexibility to decide where your Customer Data is physically stored, and you may choose to deploy your Customer Data in a specific geographic region (for example, only within the European Union or only within the United States).